 The CRT prioritizes hiring multilingual staff where possible, so we can provide legal information and help in a variety of languages.

 I am Indigenous.
 Are there hiring opportunities with the CRT?

-As part of our Reconcili(action) Plan, the CRT is committed to hiring Indigenous people at all levels of the tribunal.
+As part of our Reconcili(action) Plan, the CRT is committed to hiring Indigenous peoples at all levels of the tribunal.
 This includes front-line staff, summer students, case managers, and tribunal members.

 We highly encourage Indigenous applicants to apply.
 The CRT is committed to having a diverse workplace that represents the population we serve and better meet the needs of our citizens per the Public Service Act.

 The BC Public Service (BCPS) and the CRT are focused on building an inclusive workforce reflective of British Columbians.
 A new Indigenous Applicant Advisory Service is available to support internal and external participants who self-identify as Indigenous (First Nations, Métis or Inuit) in the following aspects of applying for a job with the BCPS: